ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 result in a vulnerability.

-Implementations MUST NOT assume that it is easy to determine if a UUID has been slightly transposed in order to redirect a reference to another object.
+Implementations MUST NOT assume that it is easy to determine if a UUID has been slightly modified in order to redirect a reference to another object.
 Humans do not have the ability to easily check the integrity of a UUID by simply glancing at it.